 The term nutraceutical was first used by Stephen Defelice in 1989 as a combination from the words 'nutrient and pharmaceutical'.
 Nutrient depicts nourishing food or food constituent and pharmaceutical depict drugs.
-Thus, based on Stephen's view, nutraceuticals are products that can be used as pharmaceuticals in pathological situations 18.
-Nutraceuticals are said to be food or part of food which enhances health either by preventing or/and treat disease.
-They can supplement diet and used as usual meal or as an item of diet 18.
+Thus, based on Stephen's view, nutraceuticals are products that can be used as situations18. pathological pharmaceuticals in Nutraceuticals are said to be food or part of food which enhances health either by preventing or/and treat disease.
+They can supplement diet and used as usual meal or as an item of diet18.
 Nutraceutical as defined by Marrian - Webster online dictionary (MWOD) to be a food, mineral herbs, vitamins specifically or purposely treated that when eaten or drunk, enhance one's health.
 Also, it is any fortified foodstuff or dietary supplement which profits the health and additional nutrient value 42.
-Nutraceutical is a diet supplement that delivers a concentrated form of a biologically active component of food in a nonfood matrix to improve health 43.
-Recently, the food and drug administration (FDA) in US has accepted the Granny Smith apple polyphenolic extract as safe nutraceutical designed to reduce levels of total cholesterol (5%), low density lipoprotein (8%) and increase high density lipoprotein (5%) in blood and prevention of obesity 18.
+Nutraceutical is a dietary complement (supplement) that conveys a concentrated form of a biologically active component of food in a nonfood matrix to improve health43.
+Recently, the food and drug administration (FDA) in US has accepted the Granny Smith (GS) apple polyphenolic extract as safe nutraceutical designed to reduce the concentrations of TC (5%), LDL (8%) and increase the concentration of HDL (5%) in blood and prevention of obesity18.
 Another widely used nutraceutical which has entered pharmaceutical market is the Annurca apple nutraceuticals.
 Its extract can permit balance of healthy cholesterol by decreasing total cholesterol and enhancing HDL levels in the blood.
-The hypocholesterolaemic effect of Granny Smith- and Annurca apple-based nutraceuticals as applied combination therapy can be ascribed to the mixtures of the two polyphenolics present.
-Apple polyphenolic extract based nutraceuticals as inhibitors of hydroxymethyl-glutaryl-CoA (HMG CoA) have been seen to be without any adverse effects, common with chemotherapeutic $^{\rm 44,\,18}$
+The hypocholesterolaemic effect of GS and Annurca applebased nutraceuticals as applied combination therapy can be ascribed to the mixtures of the two polyphenolics present.
+Apple polyphenolic extract based nutraceuticals as inhibitors of hydroxymethylglutaryl-CoA (HMG CoA) have been seen to be adverse effects, without any common with chemotherapeutic44,18

-2.4.3 Functional and Mediterranean Foods
+Functional and Mediterranean Foods

 Functional foods have been described to be food or diet containing nutrient or active ingredients that when eaten improve health and provide physiological benefits43.
-Functional foods are composed of biologically active part essentially profiting the body with physiological health benefits, help to prevent and control onset of importunate diseases and risk factors, such as type 2 diabetes mellitus (T2DM), hypertension, hypercholesterolaemia and hyperglycaemia45.
+Functional foods are composed of biologically active part essentially profiting the body with physiological health benefits, help to prevent and control onset of importunate diseases including type 2 mellitus hypertension, diabetes (T2DM), hypercholesterolaemia and hyperglycaemia45.
 Frequent eating of functional foods is said to improve health and furnishing the body against oxidative stress, inflammatory responses, hypercholesterolaemia and insulin sensitivity45.
-Functional foods consumed by high risk individuals to type 2 diabetes mellitus reduced complications as seen in the assayed parameters including regulation of blood pressure, glycaemic control, antioxidant enzymes activation and gut micrbiota maintenance 46.
-Functional foods are said to include fortified grain products and probiotic yogurt 47.
+Functional foods consumed by high risk individuals to type 2 diabetes mellitus reduced complications as seen in the assayed parameters including regulation of blood pressure, glycaemic control, antioxidant enzymes activation and gut micrbiota maintenance46.
+Functional foods are said to include fortified grain products and probiotic yogurt47.
 Probiotics are described as living bacteria that can overwhelm the GIT and provide health benefits to the host organism when they are consumed.
-The strains of probiotics frequently used are the Lactobacillus acidophilus and Bifidobacterium lactis 48.
-The presence of bile salt hydrolase in most bacteria probiotics enable them to partake in the degradation of bile acids and cholesterol and their subsequent excretion in the faeces.
-They can absorb cholesterol and are capable of converting cholesterol to coprostanol, thus preventing hypercholesterolaemia 49.
+The strains of probiotics frequently used are the Lactobacillus acidophilus and Bifidobacterium lactis48.
+Because most bacteria contain bile salt hydrolase, most bacteria probiotics enable them to partake in the degradation of bile acids and cholesterol and their subsequent excretion in the faeces.
+They can absorb cholesterol and are capable of converting cholesterol to coprostanol, thus preventing hypercholesterolaemia49.
 The lipid profile of pregnant women and young healthy women who daily consumed probiotic yogurt and conventional yogurt was found to be significantly reduced.
-In these studies, the effects of these functional foods significantly lower LDL and TC levels, while probiotic yogurt alone increases HDL levels ^{50, 51}.
-In a randomized control trial of a meta-analysis, the effect of probiotic bacteria was seen to reduce the body mass index and circumference of the waist while total cholesterol and LDL were significantly reduced 52.
+In these studies, the effects of these functional foods significantly lower LDL and TC levels, while probiotic yogurt alone increases HDL levels^{50,51}.
+In a control trial of random meta-analysis, the effect of probiotic bacteria was seen to reduce the body mass index and circumference of the waist while total cholesterol and LDL were significantly reduced52.